 Anna Lipphardt: There are two prisms among the general public in the West: horror (Auschwitz) and kitsch (klezmer, shtetl, "eastern Jews").
-In Eastern Europe, the Holocaust has been ignored for decades.
-Now, it is becoming the focus of attention.
-East European Jews are dedicating a great deal of intellectual energy to the issue.
-From the Jewish point of view, the life of the Jews living in Eastern Europe was also often viewed through the prisms of "horror" and "nostalgia".
+In eastern Europe, the Holocaust has been ignored for decades.
+Now, it is becoming the focus of attention. east European Jews are dedicating a great deal of intellectual energy to the issue.
+From the Jewish point of view, the life of the Jews living in eastern Europe was also often viewed through the prisms of "horror" and "nostalgia".
 But a differentiated attitude also existed after 1945.

 The YIVO research institute in New York and the Yiddish cultural movement should be mentioned here.
-Josh Waletzky's documentary film "Image Before My Eyes" (1981) shed light on the multifaceted nature of Jewish life in Poland between the wars.
-In the interim, a growing number of impulses are coming from the younger generation of East European Jews, which does not wish to see its cultural heritage reduced to the Holocaust and the shtetl, and from Israel, where the one-dimensional Zionist version of history, which regards the diaspora as the prelude to Auschwitz, has lost its appeal.
-Young Jews are growing more interested in their Eastern European roots.
+Josh Waletzky's documentary film Image Before My Eyes (1981) shed light on the multifaceted nature of Jewish life in Poland between the wars.
+In the interim, a growing number of impulses are coming from the younger generation of east European Jews, which does not wish to see its cultural heritage reduced to the Holocaust and the shtetl, and from Israel, where the one-dimensional Zionist version of history, which regards the diaspora as the prelude to Auschwitz, has lost its appeal and where interest is growing in eastern European roots.